bayfrontmedia/bones/_docs/libraries/cli.md

 # Command line

-The [Climate](https://github.com/thephpleague/climate) library is used to manage command line functionality.
+The [Symfony Console](https://github.com/symfony/console) library is used to manage command line functionality.

-This library will be added to the services container as `cli` if the `/resources/cli.php` file is accessed.

 **Example usage:**